CEREAL-es/CEREAL/index.md

 <br>
 ## CEREAL & CEREALex {#intro}

 <p> CEREAL is a Spanish document-level corpus extracted from <a href="https://oscar-project.org">OSCAR</a> with documents classified according to their country of origin.
 It covers 24 countries where Spanish is widely spoken.
 The base corpus, <strong>CEREAL</strong>&ndash;Corpus del Español REAL, contains 13.5 million documents with gold annotations, where the country of origin has been extracted from the information available in the URL of the document.
-The extended corpus, <strong>CEREALex</strong>, contains 28 million of additional documents with silver annotations, where the country of origin has been automatically assigned using docTransformer, our document-level classifier.
+The extended corpus, <strong>CEREALex</strong>, contains 28 million of additional documents with silver annotations, where the country of origin has been automatically assigned using <a href="https://github.com/cristinae/docTransformer">docTransformer, our document-level classifier</a>.
 Following OSCAR, we provide our annotations with <a href="https://creativecommons.org/public-domain/cc0/">CCO license</a>, but we do not hold the copyright of the content text which comes from <a href="https://oscar-project.org/#license">OSCAR</a> and therefore from <a href="https://commoncrawl.org">Common Crawl</a>.
 </p>